FAQ PRESERVATION

 When is it best to book?

 You can book anytime ahead or within a few days after your wedding.
 It is best to book from 6 months to 2 weeks before your wedding.
-This allows you to secure your wedding dates in case it’s a busy time for me.
+This allows you to secure your wedding dates in case it’s a busy time for me (as I do everything by myself, I've got limited availability each week).
 It also provides you with more time to work out how your flowers are going to make their way to me.
+If your order is last minute, please check availability before booking: maddysworkshop@gmail.com

 What if I can’t send my bouquet straight away?